joanfmendo/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
 Following Vamshik Shetty's tutorial, this post applies the use of convolutional neural networks to "transfer style" from one image to another.
-What would a picture of your pet look like if it had been painted by Picasso?
+What would a picture of your friend look like if it had been painted by Van Gogh?
 Let's find out!

 This is a simple script on how to use some convolutional neural networks to "transfer the style" of one picture to another.
 It is very simple to implement and very easy to understand.